gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `loaded_status(pos)`

-Returns loaded status as per new 1.14 chunk ticket system, 0 for inaccessible, 1 for border chunk, 2 for (non-entity) ticking, 3 for entity ticking
+Returns loaded status as per new 1.14 chunk ticket system, 0 for inaccessible, 1 for border chunk, 2 for redstone ticking, 3 for entity ticking

 ### `is_chunk_generated(pos)`, `is_chunk_generated(pos, force)`